 Issue: University panel claims evangelical Christians are white racists

-Three professors featured on a recent panel hosted by the University of Virginia titled “White Evangelical Racism: The Politics of Morality in America.”
+Three professors were featured on a recent panel hosted by the University of Virginia titled “White Evangelical Racism: The Politics of Morality in America.”
 The College Fix reports that Professor Anthea Butler, associate professor of religious and Africana studies at the University of Pennsylvania and author of the new book White Evangelical Racism: The Politics of Morality in America, states that “because they [Christians] are being selfish and because they don’t care, their racism, their sexism, their homophobia, their lack of belief in science, lack of belief and common sense may end up killing us all.”

 The College Fix reveals that the panelists are no strangers to controversial claims: Larycia Hawkins, assistant professor of politics and religious studies at UVA, in 2015, when she worked as a professor at the Christian Wheaton College, wore a Muslim headscarf during Advent and argued Muslims and Christians worship the same God.
 Butler called God a “white racist” in 2013.
 Now, if you are conservative evangelical Christian, you are a racist.